JeromeSiljanUTA/dots/README.md

 ## Step 0: Other stuff
 ### Lowercase Directory Names
 I prefer them because it makes it easier to go through stuff on the command line.
 You have a couple of "default" directories like Downloads, Desktop, etc. You can rename those by installing `xdg-user-dirs`.
-You can see my `users-dirs.dirs` file and see what I've changed.
-You'll then want to run `xdg-user-dirs-update
+You can see my `user-dirs.dirs` file and see what I've changed.
+You'll then want to create the directories you want (eg. desktop, downloads, etc.) and run `xdg-user-dirs-update
 `